Key databases and services

 - Introduction to Zotero (in English), 21 October 12.15–14, Zoom

-Tailored courses and department visits
+Tailored courses and visits at your department

 Literature searching and guidance